Pyometra is a bacterial infection in the uterus of dogs. It is a serious and frequently life-threatening condition that requires prompt treatment.

 - increased water drinking and urination

 Dogs can have only mild symptoms or be extremely ill.

-Signs are often more severe in closed pyometra because the closed cervix does not allow the vaginal discharge, which contains bacteria and pus, to drain from the body.
+Closed pyometra often comes with more severe signs.
+That is because the closed cervix does not allow the bacteria-laden vaginal discharge to drain from the body.

 Diagnostic evaluation includes blood tests, x-rays, and sometimes ultrasound.
-The preferred treatment is surgical removal of the uterus and ovaries, ie, a spay or ovariohysterectomy.
+The preferred treatment is the surgical removal of the uterus and ovaries, i.e., a spay or ovariohysterectomy.

-Dogs diagnosed before the signs become serious are very good candidates for surgery.
+Dogs diagnosed before the signs become severe are excellent candidates for surgery.

 Pyometra in Dogs